Claude Shannon

+Shannon contributed to the field of cryptanalysis for national defense of the United States during World War II, including his fundamental work on codebreaking and secure telecommunications, writing a paper which is considered one of the foundational pieces of modern cryptography, with his work described as "a turning point, and marked the closure of classical cryptography and the beginning of modern cryptography".
+His work was foundational for symmetric-key cryptography, including the work of Horst Feistel, the Data Encryption Standard (DES), and the Advanced Encryption Standard (AES).
+As a result, Shannon has been called the "founding father of modern cryptography".

+His 1948 paper "A Mathematical Theory of Communication" laid the foundations for the field of information theory, referred to as a "blueprint for the digital era" by electrical engineer Robert G. Gallager and "the Magna Carta of the Information Age" by Scientific American.
+Golomb compared Shannon's influence on the digital age to that which "the inventor of the alphabet has had on literature".
+Advancements across multiple scientific disciplines utilized Shannon's theory—including the invention of the compact disc, the development of the Internet, the commercialization of mobile telephony, and the understanding of black holes.
+He also formally introduced the term "bit", and was a co-inventor of both pulse-code modulation and the first wearable computer.
+He also invented the signal-flow graph.

+Shannon made numerous contributions to the field of artificial intelligence, including co-organizing the 1956 Dartmouth workshop considered to be the discipline's founding event, and papers on the programming of chess computers.
+His Theseus machine was the first electrical device to learn by trial and error, being one of the first examples of artificial intelligence.

 Biography

 Childhood

 The Shannon family lived in Gaylord, Michigan, and Claude was born in a hospital in nearby Petoskey.
-His father, Claude Sr. (1862–1934), was a businessman and for a while, a judge of probate in Gaylord.
-His mother, Mabel Wolf Shannon (1890–1945), was a language teacher, who also served as the principal of Gaylord High School.
+His father, Claude Sr. (1862–1934), was a businessman and, for a while, a judge of probate in Gaylord.
+His mother, Mabel Wolf Shannon (1880–1945), was a language teacher, who also served as the principal of Gaylord High School.
 Claude Sr. was a descendant of New Jersey settlers, while Mabel was a child of German immigrants.
+Shannon's family was active in their Methodist Church during his youth.

 Most of the first 16 years of Shannon's life were spent in Gaylord, where he attended public school, graduating from Gaylord High School in 1932.
 Shannon showed an inclination towards mechanical and electrical things.
 His best subjects were science and mathematics.
-At home he constructed such devices as models of planes, a radio-controlled model boat and a barbed-wire telegraph system to a friend's house a half-mile away.
+At home, he constructed such devices as models of planes, a radio-controlled model boat and a barbed-wire telegraph system to a friend's house a half-mile away.
 While growing up, he also worked as a messenger for the Western Union company.

-Shannon's childhood hero was Thomas Edison, who he later learned was a distant cousin.
+Shannon's childhood hero was Thomas Edison, whom he later learned was a distant cousin.
 Both Shannon and Edison were descendants of John Ogden (1609–1682), a colonial leader and an ancestor of many distinguished people.